Attorneys Handling Nursing Home Negligence Cases in Orlando and Throughout Florida

 Unfortunately, many seniors suffer serious injuries and even die due to abuse and neglect in nursing homes.
 As a state with a prominent aged population, Florida has a tragically high rate of negligence and misconduct in facilities entrusted with the care of the elderly.

-If you or your elderly loved one suffered mistreatment at the hands of a caregiver, please call (407) 712-7300 today for a free consultation with Colling Gilbert Wright & Carter.
+If you or your elderly loved one suffered mistreatment at the hands of a caregiver, please call (407) 712-7300 today for a free consultation with Colling Gilbert Wright.
 Our Orlando nursing home abuse lawyers serve clients in Tampa, Miami, and throughout Florida.

 What Is Neglect in a Nursing Home?

 Neglect is the failure of nursing home staff to provide reasonable care for residents.
 Most cases of neglect are the result of issues such as:

 - Poorly trained, under-qualified, or inexperienced staff

 - Residents who are incapable of or afraid to report neglect